-Learn how to contact an assignor, get games and get paid, and check for field closings during the Spring and Fall ISL Seasons here.
+Learn how to contact an assignor, get games and get paid, determine game precedence, and check for field closings during the Spring and Fall ISL Seasons here.
 Information on how to login and access your Dashboard for the new Demosphere assignment tool together with Demosphere Referee Management System (RMS) User Guides for Referees and Assignors are also provided.

 Iowa Soccer League Matches

 The Iowa Soccer League (ISL) is a critical part of the Iowa Soccer player development pathway and competitions pathway.
 The ISL was created to serve the developmental needs of youth soccer players in Iowa and is unique in that it is guided by one overarching focus – player development.
 The ISL strives to be in full alignment with the US Soccer Player Development Initiatives (PDI).

 CANCELLATIONS: Go to Schedules and Field Status for notification of closed fields affecting ISL games.

 How to Get Games

 In order to be assigned to referee soccer matches in Iowa, you must get in contact with a USSF certified Referee Assignor.
 You should have been given a list of local assignors during your entry-level referee course.

 It is your responsibility to contact your local assignor and let him/her know that you are a certified official and are ready to work games.
 Most assignors will want to know your availability so be ready with the list of dates and times that you are/are not available to work matches when you contact them.
 Also, be sure to let them know of a reliable way to contact you in case of last-minute schedule changes.
 Many assignors will assign games on a week-by-week basis so be sure to ask what the procedure is for getting games in the future.
 As a USSF certified referee, you are an independent contractor and as such may work for any assignor, but it is your responsibility to contact them for games.